When a boss’s imperfections are extreme, they can become the source of great distress for many workers, and high rates

 Learn How to Manage Up!

-Assuming that your boss is not a psychopath (and that’s a totally different problem), he or she will be willing to accept some guidance and/or feedback from you if it’s presented respectfully, in a way that benefits you both.
+Assuming that your boss is serious about things going well, he or she will be willing to accept some guidance and/or feedback from you if it’s presented respectfully, in a way that benefits you both.

-So how do present your problem in that way?
+So how do present your feedback in that way?

 First, it depends on whether your boss likes a more businesslike or more personal approach to communication.
 Linguist Deborah Tannen calls these communication styles report talk and rapport talk:

 - People who prefer rapport talk like to establish a connection before they do business.
 If your boss greets the janitor by name, asks how you’re doing (and really wants to know), or has the Helper public speaking personality, he or she may prefer rapport talk.

-- People who prefer report talk like to get down to business quickly, and can be polite but remote if you mix up personal and professional conversations.
+- People who prefer report talk like to get down to business quickly, and can be polite but remote if you mix personal and professional comments in a conversations.
 If your boss looks confused (or worse!) when people mention their feelings during a work session, he or she may prefer report talk.

 Why does this matter?
 It’s your guide to crafting a “manage up” communication!